Anglesey – Active Island

 Horse riding is always popular and we can organise lessons or trekking locally.
 Long Cottage even has stabling so you can bring your own horse on holiday – the ultimate luxury!

-There really is something for everyone to try so do please have a read through the Active Anglesey section for ideas.
+There really is something for everyone to try so do please have a read through our Active Anglesey section for ideas.

 A local outdoor activity provider specialising in bespoke kayaking and sea kayaking courses, coasteering and guided walks on Anglesey for individuals and groups.